-Adult stem cells have the ability to self-renew, or divide, to replenish dying tissue of specialized cell types.
+Stem cells have the ability to self-renew, or divide, to replenish dying tissue of specialized cell types.
 They can be considered our own built-in repair systems that regenerate cells damaged by disease, injury, and everyday wear-and-tear.
-Once adult stem cells are administered to the body, they respond to inflammatory signals secreted by damage cells.
-Ultimately, adult stem cells replenish these damaged cells.
-Unlike traditional treatments offering less than optimal options, this revolutionary procedure gathers stem cells from their most abundant source, thus ensuring survival.
+Once stem cells are administered to the body, they respond to inflammatory signals secreted by damage cells.
+Ultimately, stem cells replenish these damaged cells.
+Unlike traditional treatments offering less than optimal options, Stemedix procedures gather stem cells from their most abundant sources, thus ensuring survival.

-The side effects of Adult Stem Cell Therapy are minimal and may include irritation, such as soreness, swelling, or redness at the injection site.
+The side effects of stem cell therapy are minimal and may include irritation, such as soreness, swelling, or redness at the injection site (adipose).
 In some cases, patients with sensitivities to mild anesthesia may experience nausea, vomiting, headache, or minor fever usually lasting less than 24 hours.
 No negative long-term effects to this procedure have been reported.

 Health insurance in the United States does not provide coverage for this procedure.